 The Al-Anon website is here: Al-Anon Family Groups.

-Adult Children of Alcoholics (ACA or ACOA) is an organization that is intended to provide a forum to individuals who desire to recover from the effects of growing up in an alcoholic or otherwise dysfunctional family.
-It was officially founded in 1978 in New York.
+Adult Children of Alcoholics (ACA or ACOA) is an organization that provides a supportive 12 step program for individuals who desire to recover from the effects of growing up in an alcoholic or otherwise dysfunctional family.
+It was officially founded in 1978 in New York by a group of Alateens who had “graduated” out of Alateen and into Al-Anon.
+They found Al-Anon did not bring the relief they had been promise.

 ACA meetings focus on adults who are no longer living with their parents but are still living with the fallout whereas Al-Anon/Alateen is more for those who are actively dealing with alcoholic and/or addicted or dysfunctional family members or friends.